 $975 includes GST

 • Free building process • Read hints • Educate yourself • Answer the questions • Telephone for help

-You are building two Tax Effective Mutual Wills.
+You are building two Tax Effective Mirror Wills.
 They each contain a 3-Generation Testamentary Trust.
 In the first instance, you leave everything to each other.
 After you both die, you leave everything to the same beneficiaries.